BOSS Drives Car Care Skills at Torii Station

-U.S. Army Garrison Okinawa Yasutomi Shimabukuro, Morale, Welfare and Recreation Torii Auto Skills Center specialist, explains vehicle maintenance to Soldiers during a Better Opportunities for Single Soldiers car care event at the Torii Auto Skills Center in Okinawa, Japan, Dec.
+Torii Station, Japan -- U.S. Army Garrison Okinawa’s Better Opportunities for Single Soldiers program hosted a car care event at the Torii Auto Skills Center in Okinawa, Japan, Dec.
 19, 2024.

+The event, designed to teach basic car maintenance, featured safety checks, tire inspections, instructions on how to change a tire, and guidance for handling roadside emergencies.
+Participants learned practical skills under the guidance of experts from the Morale, Welfare and Recreation Torii Auto Skills Center.

+“This year, BOSS has hosted three car care events and hopes to continue in 2025 with quarterly sessions,” said Bob Chesser, BOSS coordinator.

 |Date Taken: